skwick-gif/NewsFetcher/docs/STRATEGY_REFACTOR_PLAN.md

 - Should filters be mutually exclusive or can multiple combine (AND/OR logic)?
 - Do we need backward compatibility mode for saved presets/URLs?
 - Will strategy defaults come from YAML/DB or remain hardcoded?
 (Impacts dynamic schema delivery.)
+- How will condition trees be saved/shared (per-user presets, export to JSON, URL encoding)?

 ---